A copy of my current, updated CV:

 Following the completion of my PhD, I held down visiting positions at a variety of universities in the United States.
 Such experience allowed me the opportunity to teach courses outside my areas of research speciality, including in applied ethics and moral philosophy.
 Now, I mostly teach and supervise students in metaphysics and philosophy of language.

 I have a rather unusual narrative leading me to philosophy.
 Beginning in 1987, when I was 12, I started working at a local golf course waking up at 5am every Saturday and Sunday morning to pick-up golf balls by hand at the driving range.
 Eventually, I was 'promoted' to cart boy.
 During winters when the golf course was closed, I enrolled in extra-curricular art classes.
-The arts were a large part of my upbringing, but never had heard of philosophy until my second year of university study at Methodist University.
+The arts were a large part of my upbringing, but I had never heard of philosophy, outside the occasional reference to Plato or Descartes, until my second year of university study at Methodist University.

 Methodist did not offer a philosophy major, but did offer a minor with 24 possible credit hours.
 I completed six of the philosophy courses available to students.
 The sole philosophy faculty member was not well connected in analytic philosophy circles, so I was very lucky to secure admission to graduate study, fully-funded, following a brief two-year hiatus working for two law firms in Washington, D.C.